tyegagne/example_repo/README.md

 This is my compact example of script and version tracking in github

-You will find example code in the script folder:
+You will find example code in the script folder, I have also provided a markdown file in this folder to ease code output and interpretation.

 __ANN_sensitivity.R__ -